-Currently the following Leaf digital backs are available
+Currently the following Leaf digital backs are available.

 Leaf Aptus 75S (S=speed)